mlesniak/raytracer/README.md

 - ~~negative z-axis goes into the scene~~
 - ~~Parallelization~~
 - Timed Unit-Test to find performance regressions?
 Will this work with TravisCI?
+- White areas instead of black ones at the border or spheres?

 # License